-If you already have a document you want to insert a timeline into, open your existing Word file, and place the cursor where your timeline should go.
+If you already have a presentation you want to insert a timeline into, open your existing presentation file, and select the slide where your timeline should go.
 Starting from scratch?
-Create your document now by opening Word, and clicking File > New Document.
+Create your presentation now by opening PowerPoint and clicking on File > New Presentation.

 When you’re a project manager, every minute counts.
 So why waste time building out a bunch of complicated spreadsheets just to keep tabs on a project?

 At TeamGantt, you don’t have to.
 Our free online gantt chart software enables you to stay focused on the tasks that move the needle.
 Whip up a project plan in minutes, and watch your team cross the finish line faster.
 It really is that simple.